MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-backward-compatibility.md

 ### Discontinued features

-The following features were deprecated in an earlier release and are no longer supported in this release.
+The following features were deprecated in an earlier release and are no longer supported in this release:

 | Mode/Category | Feature |
 | ------------- | ------- |